O-LAP/home/concept.md

 When code creates the design, it opens up a new window of possibilities.
 The designs are customizable - the code lets the user tweak the design to his taste before getting it made.
 The designs are high precision - the designs are precise to the tenth of an mm, so designers can make designs which are remarkably accurate.
+Good design is a lot about numbers and delivering a platform for coders and designer to "program" furniture explores an unexlored direction.
 The designs can be mailed - the standardized production processes ensure the same design is recreated whenever fabricated.
 It is sustainable - we hope that by reducing the transport of furniture and more efficient material use we can reduce its impact on earth.
 A more inclusive production process - we believe we can involve more independent participants in the design and manufacture of furniture, distributing the benefits.